 I know a good deal when I hear one, so I immediately started looking for one of those raggedy, run down houses to capitalize on the opportunity.

-During that time, I had a successful career with the Federal government.
+During that time, I had a successful career in Civil Service.

 But, picture me driving a big, black, Ford monster pick-up truck through a drug-infested community looking for a Real Estate deal!

 I decided to cruise around a particular neighborhood and zip code to check out the small Real Estate investment housing tip, since I was already living in the historic community part of that zip code.